tanishq-rathod/Marketplace_analytics_olist/README.md

 ---

-## Things that went wrong (and how I caught them)

-This section exists because the mistakes taught me more than the parts that worked.
+## Reconciliation

+I checked key numbers across both tools before trusting them, which caught two issues.

-**Avg delivery time came out as 34 days.** Python said 12.06.
-The DAX measure was iterating over `orders`, but the one-to-many relationship with `order_items` meant an order with three items got counted three times.
-Wrapping the filter in `ALL()` stripped the fan-out and brought it to 12.5.
+Avg delivery time first came out as 34 days in Power BI, against Python's 12.06.
+The DAX measure was iterating over `orders`, and the one-to-many link with `order_items` counted each order once per item — so a three-item order got counted three times.
+Wrapping the filter in `ALL()` removed the fan-out and brought it to 12.5.

-**Late-delivery reviews showed 2.57 in Power BI and 2.27 in Python.** Two separate causes.
-My `DATEDIFF` arguments were reversed, and Power BI was comparing full timestamps while Python compared whole days — so an order arriving six hours past the estimate was "late" in one tool and "on time" in the other.
-I aligned both on a *1+ full days late* definition.
-Same number now.
+The late-delivery review score also disagreed — 2.57 in Power BI, 2.27 in Python.
+Two causes: my `DATEDIFF` arguments were reversed, and Power BI compared full timestamps while Python compared whole days, so an order arriving a few hours past estimate counted as late in one and on-time in the other.
+Aligning both on a "1+ full days late" rule brought them back in line.

-**`customer_id` is not the customer.** Olist regenerates it per order. `customer_unique_id` is the actual person.
-Using the wrong one gives a repeat rate of exactly zero, which is the kind of clean number that should make you suspicious.

-**I loaded RFM at customer grain, not summary grain.** 95,420 rows instead of 5.
-Pre-aggregating in SQL would have been easier and would have made the segment chart dead — no cross-filtering, no drilling.
-Let the BI layer do the aggregating.

-**Three visuals got cut.** A month-over-month growth chart that just restated the revenue trend.
-An RFM-by-revenue chart that ranked identically to RFM-by-count.
-A seller concentration chart, built before I checked whether there was any concentration to show.
-There wasn't.

 ---